 These are young individuals which are small enough to fit under a coverslip.
 Identify the cranial or head end with tentalcle-like buccal cirri and the narrower caudal or tail end; both are pointed.
 Four defining chordate structures can be seen: pharynx with gill slits; dorsal tubular nerve cord, notochord, and postanal tail.

 Amphioxus uses cilia to move water into and through its digestive system.
 Overlapping buccal cirri from the two sides of the oral hood act as a strainer to keep out large particles; they probably have a sensory function, too.
 Water passes through the mouth into the pharynx; the water then goes through the gill slits where strings of mucus travelling across them trap tiny food particles.
 Diagonal red-stained bars are the supports between gill slits.
 The endostyle, along the base of the pharynx (this structure is best seen in cross section), secretes the muscus that is moved dorsally across the pharyngeal slits.
 After passing through the slits, the water collects in an atrium, the chamber outside the gills and then exits from the body through a posteroventral atriopore.
 The mucus and contained food is carried by cilia posteriorly along the epipharyngeal groove into the intestine.
-Here, a ring of cilia twirls the mucus; bits break off and enter the cecum, a sack on the right side of the pharynx, where cells swallow the particles (endocytosis) and digest them.
+Here, a ring of cilia twirls the mucus; bits break off and enter the cecum, a laterally compressed sack on the right side of the pharynx.
+The columnar epithelial cells of the cecum secrete enzymes for preliminary extra-cellular digestion; the eipthelial cells then take up large quanties of particles (endocytosis) and digest them.
+Nutrients would be transferred to blood vessels at the base of the epithelial cells.
 Intracellualar digestion is unusual in animals.
-Waste travels through the intestine and out the anus, which is posterior to the atriopore but not near the tip of the tail.
+Waste travels through the intestine, where further absorption occurs, and out the anus, which is posterior to the atriopore but not near the tip of the tail.